Delta Lake, Transaction Log, ACID Transactions, Data Versioning, Data Lakehouse

 | Support idempotent transactions with application IDs |

-| Capture change data (for CDC features) |
+| Capture change data for Change Data Feed (CDF) |

 Statistics and Data Skipping